Theme from A Summer Place

 "Theme from A Summer Place" is a song with lyrics by Mack Discant and music by Max Steiner, written for the 1959 film A Summer Place, which starred Sandra Dee and Troy Donahue.
 It was recorded for the film as an instrumental theme by Steiner.
-Originally known as the "Molly and Johnny Theme", this lush extended cue, as orchestrated by Murray Cutter, is not the main title theme of the film, but an oft-heard secondary love theme for the characters played by Dee and Donahue.
-A subsequent recording by Hugo Winterhalter was the first to use the "Theme from A Summer Place" title.
-The theme has become a canonical representation of the easy listening genre, and is considered by some to be the definitive easy listening track of all time.
+Originally known as the "Molly and Johnny Theme", this lush extended cue, as orchestrated by Murray Cutter, is not the main title theme of the film, but an oft-heard love leitmotif for the characters played by Dee and Donahue.
+A subsequent recording by Hugo Winterhalter was the first to use the title "Theme from A Summer Place".
+The theme has become a canonical representative of the easy listening genre, and is considered by some to be the definitive easy listening track of all time.